-+ Do I really need permission to use your songs?
++ Do I need permission to copy your recorded music?

 Without express permission from the publisher (i.e. yours truly), you shouldn’t make copies of our music (including CDs, digital files, video, etc.). ...Skipping over the previous sentence doesn’t mean it magically doesn’t apply to you.